jafbath/survivorProject/presentations.md

 ## The Week

-- What was your week like?
+- What were your project weeks like?
 - Did you feel the Emotional Cycle of Change?
 - How did you work together?